SpaceVim/SpaceVim/docs/documentation.md

 - In SpaceVim the `Ctrl-f` binding on the command line is mapped to `<Right>`, which will move cursor to the right.

 SpaceVim provides a vimcompatible mode, in vimcompatible mode, all the differences above will disappear.
-You can enable the vimcompatible mode by adding `vimcompatible = true` to the `[options]` section.
+You can enable the vimcompatible mode by adding `vimcompatible = true` to the `[options]` section of your configuration file.

 If you want to disable any differences above, use the relevant options.
-For example, in order to disable language specific leader, you may add the following lines to your configuration file:
+For example, in order to disable language specific leader, you may add the following lines to the `[options]` section of `~/.SpaceVim.d/init.toml`:

 ```toml
 [options]